handpoint/doc/android/androidtransactions.md

 //Initiate a sale for 10.00 in Great British Pounds api.sale(new BigInteger("1000"),Currency.GBP);

-//Initiate a sale for 10.00 in Great British Pounds with tipping configuration
+//Initiate a sale for 10.00 in Great British Pounds with a tipping configuration
 //This feature is only available for PAX and Telpo devices TipConfiguration tipConfiguration = new TipConfiguration();
 tipConfiguration.setTipPercentages(Arrays.asList(5, 10, 15, 20));
-tipConfiguration.setAmount(new BigInteger("1000"));
+tipConfiguration.setTipAmount(new BigInteger("1000"));
 tipConfiguration.setBaseAmount(new BigInteger("1000"));
 tipConfiguration.setEnterAmountEnabled(true);
 tipConfiguration.setFooter("Thank you");